yvelikova/axway-open-docs/content/en/docs/apigtw_admin/manage_operations.md

 ### Back up before applying a service pack

-A service pack requires a full backup of the API Gateway installation, to enable you to restore the previous installation.
+A service pack requires a full backup of the gateway installation, to enable you to restore the previous installation.

 For example, the following directories should always be backed up before applying a service pack: